Inclusive Thermodynamics of Computational Machines: Inclusive thermodynamics of DFAs

 As mentioned, we call $\overline{\sigma}$ the reinitialization EP (REP). $\bar{Q}$ in \cref{eq:eqn_11} is called the expected \textbf{entropy flow} (EF) in the Hamiltonian framework.
 We will adopt the same terminology here.

+As an example, in the unilateral decomposition of a DFA, since the state of the bath does not change during the process, $\overline{Q} = 0$.
+Therefore $\overline{\sigma} = \Delta H$.
+(In other words, the EP in this case equals the generalized Landauer cost of the SOI, i.e., the minimal \textit{EF} that could occur under the CTMC-based version of ST.) So in particular, if the initial distribution of the SOI is a delta function --- as is the case for example in a DFA --- then the expression for the EP simplifies further, to $\overline{\sigma} = H(\rho_t)$.

 \cref{eq:eqn_uation} was motivated in \cite{massimiliano_lindenberg_vandenbroeck} through different physical considerations, identifying $\overline{\sigma}$ as the expected entropy production of the forward process, without any consideration of reinitialization.
-Their analysis can be adapted to show that in the general case where there are $N$ baths, which are reinitialized separately of one another, in independent processes, \cref{eq:eqn_uation} can be also written as
+(We refer the reader to \cref{sec:og_ep} for a short review of that argument in \cite{massimiliano_lindenberg_vandenbroeck}.)
+The analysis in that paper can be adapted to show that in the general case where there are $N$ baths, which are reinitialized separately of one another, in independent processes, \cref{eq:eqn_uation} can be also written as

 where the first term on RHS is the multi-information between the SOI and all the baths at time $t$, and the second term is the sum of KL divergences between the initial time $t = 0$ distribution and the ending time distribution for each bath \cite{5392532}.